Myspace IM: Compatibility

 During September 2007, the Pidgin project development team incorporated MyspaceIM support developed through work by Jeff Connelly with the Google Summer of Code.
 MySpaceIM support appears in the 2.2.0 release of libpurple, enabling MySpaceIM support in Pidgin v2.2.0 and Adium v1.1.3.

 Versions

-Over time, Myspace has released several versions of MySpaceIM, here listed in reverse chronological order:
+Over time, Myspace has released several versions of MySpaceIM, listed here in reverse chronological order: